mojitoinc/mojito-mixers/README.md

 - Use cookie path for 3DS and Plaid.
 - Persist cookie with paymentID in the key.
 - Use CheckoutOverlay in success page and load orgID, checkoutItems... from cookie.
+- Add param validation and redirects in SuccessOverlay (implemented in its getServerSide props and CheckoutOverlay).

 DOING:

-- Implement validation redirects for SuccessOverlay and ErrorOverlay in CheckoutOverlay.
+- Add param validation and redirects in ErrorOverlay in CheckoutOverlay.

 - Review usages of receivedRedirectUri.
 ErrorOverlay should just redirect to item page or / without params.
 - Review clearing of error param and useOpenCloseCheckoutModal().
 - Do not pass error param.
 Just redirect to the billing view.
 - Remove CheckoutProvider!

 TODO:
+- Are close with ESC + isDialogBlocked working?
 - Add 5 seconds wait logic there.
 - Delete SuccessOverlay (only need StaticSuccessOverlay).
 - Document queries (origin-overwrite) and flow.